DponyG/Project_Boost/README.md

 # Project_Boost
 This is a game devleoped in Unity 5.
-A player controls a missle and trys to make it to the end of the stage.
+A player controls a missile and trys to make it to a launch pad